guydegnol/hpccourse/README.md

 ## High Performance Computing

-This package is a support library for a course on High Performance Programming on GPU.
+This package is a support library for the course on High Performance Programming on GPU at IPSA.

 ```